aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 MMR is a live virus vaccine: the virus in it infects the human body and replicates just like any other virus would: it just has been modified/attenuated to not cause the disease that the actual Measles virus may cause in children.
 But it is similar enough to the actual measles virus that the antibodies that the body develops against the vaccine version are effective in combating the actual measles virus: very cool technology.
-Our bodies have evolved to fight such infections from live/replicating viruses.
  Decades of research has shown that the human immune system generalizes what it learns from the MMR vaccine and likely also prevent other diseases: these are now called non-specific benefits of vaccines.

 Unfortunately, most of the vaccines in use today are not live vaccines.
 There is a concern that the virus in a live vaccine can mutate and regain its ability to cause disease: a phenomenon that actually happened with the polio vaccine, although not with MMR and other live vaccines.